StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Other Iteration 3
+a cover of a rock song that consists of a passionate female vocal singing over sustained strings melody, punchy kick and snare hits, shimmering hi hats and acoustic rhythm guitar. emotional and passionate. a cover of a rock song and it consists of an arpeggiated electric guitar melody playing over it.
+The recording is noisy and in mono.

 [Go to Prompt 1](#prompt1)

 ![Other 3 Waveform](iterations1/other_3_waveform_spectrogram.png)